advancedresearch/advancedresearch.github.io/blog/2020-11-23-is-mathematics-really-absolute-objective.md

 However, I think this definition too is problematic.

-It is very hard to come up with a general definition of bias that is not involving some kind human-centric point of view.
+It is very hard to come up with a general definition of bias that is not involving some kind of human-centric point of view.

-From the [Wikipedia]() article on bias:
+From the [Wikipedia](https://en.wikipedia.org/wiki/Bias) article on bias:

 "Bias is a disproportionate weight in favor of or against an idea or thing, usually in a way that is closed-minded, prejudicial, or unfair."